ranvis/php-ext-cbor/README.md

 On encode, it can save payload size by replacing the string already seen with the tag + index (or at the worst case increase by 3-bytes overall when single-namespaced).
 On decode it can save memory of decoded value because PHP can share the same `string` until one of them is going to be modified (copy-on-write).
 At the cost of bookkeeping all the strings on both encoding and decoding.

 For decoding, the option is enabled by default, while encoding it should be specified explicitly.
 If `true` is specified on encoding, data is always wrapped with {stringref-namespace} tag.
-It resets the string index (like compression dictionary) for the content inside the tag. `'explicit'` makes {stringref} active but the root namespace is not implicitly created, meaning {stringref} is not created on its own.
+It initializes the string index (like compression dictionary) for the content inside the tag. `'explicit'` makes {stringref} active but the root namespace is not implicitly created, meaning {stringref} is not created on its own.

 On encoding, the {stringref-namespace} tag added implicitly is handled specially and not counted as `max_depth` level.

+The use of this tag makes CBOR contextual.
-Note that CBOR data that use {stringref} can be embedded in other CBOR.
-But data that doesn't use cannot always be embedded safely in {stringref} CBOR, because it will corrupt reference index of the following strings.
+CBOR data that use {stringref} can be embedded in other CBOR.
+But data that doesn't use cannot always be embedded safely in {stringref} CBOR, because it will corrupt reference indices of the following strings.
-(As of now, the extension cannot embed raw CBOR data on encoding.)
+(As of now, the extension cannot embed raw CBOR data on encoding though.)

-Decoders without the support of this tag cannot decode data correctly.
+Decoders without the support of this tag cannot decode data using {stringref} correctly.
+It is recommended to explicity enable `string_ref` option on decoding if you are sure of the use of {stringref}, so that readers of the code will know of it.

 ### tag(28): shareable, tag(29): sharedref